Christian Dior SE

 What methodology does Christian Dior use for Scope 2 reporting?

-In 2023, Christian Dior reported its Scope 2 emissions using an unspecified methodology.
+In 2024, Christian Dior reported its Scope 2 emissions using the market-based method and using the location-based method. a

 Christian Dior's Scope 2 Emissions Over Time